irajs/DASH-IF-IOP/90-Security.inc.md

 1. Contains a HTTP response body conforming to [[!rfc7807]].

 <div class="example">
-HTTP response from an authorization service, indicating a rejected authorization token request because the requested content is not a part of the user's subscriptions.
+HTTP response from an authorization service, indicating a rejected [=authorization token=] request because the requested content is not a part of the user's subscriptions.

 <xmp highlight="json">
 HTTP/1.1 403 Forbidden